 That same type of thing still happens because people trust their “friends” without actually being great friends with those same people.
 The only person you can truly trust in life is yourself (some of you are thinking you can trust your parents but think about it; how many of you have had your parents tell an embarrassing story about you when you were younger lol).

 Third, when you want to share an opinion and decide you don’t want to choose your words carefully (aka, be politically correct, which some people think is a bad idea until they get in trouble…) you never know how your thoughts are going to be taken (and misinterpreted, intentionally or not) and spread out to the masses showing how bad a person you are.

 No one likes fake, no matter whether it’s in a blog, an article, Twitter, Facebook, or in real life.
 That’s why I always tell people to write honestly and be open about things, such as I was when I talked about my loss of focus due to years of being diabetic.
 In that article I gave a lot of information about myself as I talked about diabetes and health, but there’s a lot of stuff I didn’t mention because… it’s no one’s business.
 That was a post where I was trying to be helpful long term; you can’t help anyone if you’re not open, but you only hurt yourself if you tell everything.

 There’s always a fine balance between truth and too much truth.
-As an example, I could say my wife and I have never had kids and leave it at that instead of saying my wife and I tried to have kids but she had 3 miscarriages (that didn’t happen; it’s just an example).
-If it was true, the 2nd part could hurt my wife and embarrass her if any of her friends read it but didn’t know about it previously (reiterating that this isn’t true! lol).
+As an example, I could say my ex and I have never had kids and leave it at that, instead of saying we tried to have kids but she had 3 miscarriages (that didn’t happen; it’s just an example).
+If it was true, the 2nd part could have hurt and embarrassed her if any of her friends read it but didn’t know about it previously (reiterating that this isn’t true! lol).
 You understand what I’m saying, right?
 Right?!?!?

 Great!
-Now I can end with this video I did going into a bit more detail on that 100 Things list; enjoy!
+Now I can end with this video, going into a bit more detail on 5 things on that 100 Things list; enjoy!